peiva-git/basketball_detector/basketballdetector/cli.md

-Two commands are made available after the package is installed via `pip install basketballdetector`:
+Three commands are made available after the package is installed via `pip install basketballdetector`:
 1. save-predictions
 2. show-predictions
+3. test-speed

-Both these commands have similar arguments:
+The `save-predictions` and `show-predictions` commands have similar arguments:

 | Parameter        | Description                                                                                     | Is Required | Default  | Available for    |
 |------------------|-------------------------------------------------------------------------------------------------|-------------|----------|------------------|